lbryio/spec/index.md

 The claimtrie is implemented as a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) that maps names to claims.
 Claims are stored as leaf nodes in the tree.
 Names are stored as the path from the root node to the leaf node.

-The hash of the root node  (the `root hash`) is stored in the header of each block in the blockchain.
+The _root hash_ is the hash of the root node.
+It is stored in the header of each block in the blockchain.
 Nodes in the LBRY network use the root hash to efficiently and securely validate the state of the claimtrie.

 Multiple claims can exist for the same name.
 They are all stored in the leaf node for that name, sorted in decreasing order by the total amount of credits backing each claim.